-The first thing you need to check if the error has a reference to any software that you might have for encryption.
+The first thing you need to check is whether the error references any software you might have for encryption.
 If yes, then follow the first method; else, move to the third.

 - Disable Encryption Tool